lux0rdev/launch-school/LS220/notes/04_binary_search.md

 // Most often, if the target is not found, additional handling
 // or returning a specific value is needed.
 In most cases it will
 // be the value that `left` variable holds.

+// For instance, when looking for the number 6 (the last element)
+// in this array:
+// [1, 2, 3, 4, 5, 6]
+// the element will be found saved on the `left` variable
 ```

 ## Applications